4 Strategies to Market Mobile Fundraising to Your Event Attendees

 With a useful tool like mobile fundraising, the key is to make the instructions for use as simple and straightforward as possible.
 If you market it correctly, soon you’ll find that your donors are as handy with mobile giving as a carpenter is with a hammer and nail.

-John Killoran is CEO of @Pay, a exciting new fundraising technology that makes it easy for people to donate in two clicks from text, email, web and social media sites.
-John pioneered SMTP payments and has been a major innovator in the mobile payments space for the past 5 years.
-When he is not running a company, he is cooking food for his family and telling his dogs to stop barking.
+John Killoran is CEO of @Pay, an exciting new fundraising technology that makes it easy for people to donate in two clicks from text, email, web and social media sites.